-As part of our Forever Chocolate program it is our goal to have 100% sustainable ingredients in all of our products by 2025.
-This includes soy.
-Between 61-70% of BC's revenue was dependent on soy in the financial year 2020/2021, which highlights the importance of a single commodity to our business as soy lecithin is an emulsifier that acts as a food stabilizer.
+As part of our Forever Chocolate program it is our goal to have 100% sustainable certified or verified ingredients, traceable to farm level, in all of our products by 2030, including soy.
+Between 61-70% of BC's revenue was dependent on soy in the FY 2021/22, which highlights the importance of a single commodity to our business as soy lecithin is an emulsifier acting as a food stabilizer.